 13.4.
 MANNER OF SELECTION OF AT-LARGE DELEGATES.
 All At-Large Delegates and At-Large Alternate Delegates shall be selected by the State Committee in accordance with a the rubric provided in these Rules in which a line of succession is established for ranking Delegates and Alternate Delegates. approved at a meeting of the State Committee.
-The rubric must provide criteria in order to rank At-Large Delegate and At-Large Alternate Delegate candidates in a line of succession.
-At-Large Delegate shall be selected in the order in accordance with the rubric until all the At-Large Delegate seats are filled.
+The rubric must provide criteria in order to rank At Large Delegate and At Large Alternate Delegate candidates in a line of succession.
+At-Large Delegate seats are filled.
 At-Large Alternate Delegates shall be selected in the order in accordance with the rubric until all the At-Large Alternate Delegate seats are filled.
 Vacancies of At-Large Delegate positions shall be filled by selecting the next individual in the line of succession.
 Ties shall be broken by a vote of the State Committee.
 The final list of Delegates and Alternate Delegates shall be ratified at a meeting of the State Committee.
 Additional At-Large Alternate Delegates may be added after the election of the initial election of At-Large Delegates and At-Large Alternate Delegates and shall be added to the end of the list in chronological order of their selection as an additional Alternate Delegate.